Botany of American Sweetgum Trees

-Plant taxonomy classifies American sweetgum trees as Liquidambar styraciflua.
-The type recommended in this article is Liquidambar styraciflua 'Rotundiloba,' a sterile, non-fruiting culitivar (that is, it does not produce the famous balls known as "gumballs" that serve as seed pods).
+The subject of this article is American sweetgum trees, that is, what plant taxonomy classifies as Liquidambar styraciflua.
+While a specific type is recommended here, namely, Liquidambar styraciflua 'Rotundiloba,' all information is about the species plant, unless otherwise noted.
+Rotundiloba is a sterile, non-fruiting culitivar (that is, it does not produce the famous balls known as "gumballs" that serve as seed pods).

+American sweetgum can reach 80 feet in height at maturity, with a spread of about 60 feet.
 The leaves, which are five-lobed and shaped like stars, provide excellent fall foliage color.
-In some cases, at the peak of the fall foliage season, some leaves may be red, others purple, others yellow, others orange -- all on the same sweetgum tree.
+In some cases, at the peak of the fall foliage season, certain leaves may be red, others purple, others yellow, others orange (all on the same plant).
 On some trees, the branches are "winged," as on winged euonymus (burning bush), displaying corky flanges.
 The bark on the trunk is deeply furrowed.

-American sweetgum trees are best grown in USDA plant hardiness zones 5-9.
-They are drought-tolerant trees once established.
+American sweetgum trees are best grown in USDA plant hardiness zones 5 to 9.
+They are fairly drought-tolerant trees once mature.
 Grow them in full sun and in loamy soil that is on the acidic side.
 Fertilize them occasionally with compost.